Marvel's Stan Lee dies: Remembering the godfather of geeks and my former boss

-Legendary comic book writer Stan Lee has died at 95 in Los Angeles.
-The cause of death has not yet been announced.

-There are some entertainment legends we all like to think of as immortal gods, and superhero creator Lee was one of them.
+There are some entertainment legends we all like to think of as immortal gods, and superhero creator Lee, who has died at 95 in Los Angeles, was one of them.

 Lee had recently suffered multiple illnesses, including a bout of pneumonia earlier this year, which he revealed during during a press conference in February.
 He said poor health had caused him to cancel several appearances.